Sabbinator/Python-Projects/README.md

 4. The Phantom.
 Mix of Batman Arkham Knight, Insomniac's Spider-Man, and the Watch Dogs games.
 Sounds fun!
 5. This epic Space-Detective game.
 It'll be amazing.
 It'll be like Star Wars, but even more awesome.
 6. War of the Five Kings, a medieval RPG game with multiplayer capablities.
 Akin to Game of Thrones and Skyrim or Witcher.
-7. Something similar to Monster Hunter and Witcher 3.
+7. Something similar to the Monster Hunter games and the Witcher series.
 But cooler.
 Can't do any better than Witcher 3 unfortunately, that game is perfect.
 8. A WWIII FPS.
+Kinda like Crisis 3.
 Why not?
 9. An action-adventure RPG game akin to the first Watch Dogs.
+But, this time, the main character won't be a boring and unlikable character!
+Regardless of how badass Aiden was.

 Questions to Answer:
 1. A person on Reddit said "Make a RESTful API."
 What did s/he mean by this?